GabrielGomezDlc/GabrielGomezDlc/README.md

 - 🔭 I’m currently studying at UPC

-- 🌱 I’m currently learning Flutter
+- 🌱 I’m currently learning Machine Learning with Tensroflow and Keras

 <br/>